stephencweiss/stephencharlesweiss.com/content/blog/2019-07-21/reframing-no.md

 category: ['musings']
 tags: ['habit', 'behavior change', 'rohan rajiv', 'willpower']
 ---
-The past few weeks I’ve felt like I’ve been saying “no” to more things.
-Specifically, I’ve said “no” to caffeine.
-“No” to bagels and muffins.
-“No” (loosely) to alcohol.
+The past few weeks I’ve felt like I’ve been saying "no" to more things.
+Specifically, I’ve said "no" to caffeine.
+"No" to bagels and muffins.
+"No" (loosely) to alcohol.

 Suddenly, I was living a very restricted life.
 I had multiple people reach out to suggest alternatives so that I wouldn’t need to restrict myself and keep saying no.